keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 #### Web of Functions (WoF)
 [web-of-functions-wof]: #web-of-functions-wof

-This RFC initially included the concept of inter-application integrations.
+This RFC initially included the concept of inter-application integrations via a concept named the Web of Functions (WoF).
+This would be hypothetically possible via Agent and the presence of functions in namespaces, though immediate plans for pursuing this objective are now canceled.
+Below is an
-This would hypothetically be possible when via the Agent and presence of functions in namespaces, though immediate plans for pursuing this objective are canceled for the time being.
-Below is an excerpt:
+excerpt:

 The **Web of Functions (WoF)** is an extension of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), focusing on provision of a mechanism for **Function Interaction** over the web.